ahmadalli/public-notes/docs/netherlands/index.md

 # Netherlands

-Here I write about my experiences in the Netherlands.
-They're mostly about settling in and living in the country.
+Here I write about my experiences in the Netherlands as an Iranian expat who's settling in the Country.